 Driving

 - When using GPS, do not take the shortest route or that detour.
 Most of the time, it is through an unpaved road.
-If you miss a turn, go back to the main road.
 Always take the paved route and check road conditions.

 - Rent a 4×4/4wd if you plan to explore, are staying up in the mountains or staying in places outside the main tourist zones.